 Cyprus is divided into six district cities which are:

 Paphos is ranked as the best city to live in Cyprus for seven years in a row.
 It is a favorite destination among British immigrants and is home to a large expat community.

 In 2007 it won the title of City of Culture in Europe.

 It’s a modern city

-After close to €30 million was invested for the refurbishment of the city, it now has modernized public facilities and upgrades in its archaeological and architectural infrastructure.
+After approximately €30 million was invested in the refurbishment of the city, Paphos is now modernized, with beautiful timeless architecture and contemporary infrastructure.

 Other reasons why Paphos takes the crown as one of the best cities to live in Cyprus include:

 The location is absolutely amazing

 It is located right next to the coast of the Mediterranean which means endless spectacular views, robust summers, absolute peace, and quiet,

 Real estate prices are affordable.
 For the price of a flat in central London, you can easily buy a five-bedroom mansion with a pool overlooking the sea.